 Not until 1977 was the status of St. Peter's clarified: At that time the Diocese ceded to the congregation whatever legal interest it might have derived from Bishop Morris and offered the congregation its fond affection as a Christian enterprise independently governed.

-Old Saint Peter's Church shares fraternal ties of concern and affection for the Anglican Communion.
-Its clergy has always been volunteer.
+Old Saint Peter's Church shares fraternal ties of concern and affection for the Anglican Communion, and our clergy has always been in Anglican Apostolic Succession.
+St. Peter's clergy has always been volunteer.
 The church does not receive denominational support.
 Although the building is a historical landmark, there are no government funds for upkeep.
 St. Peter's is supported and maintained by its congregation.

 Old St. Peter's Church has long subordinated questions of ritual to the test of a pragmatic faith.
 We worship the God revealed in Scripture.
 We realize that our heavenly Father has created us so that that each of us responds in particularly distinct ways to his grace.
 Each of us uses his time and talent to adorn and beautify our spiritual life as an affirmation of God's love for us expressed in His gift of life itself.